 Lack of mobile responsiveness

-In today’s mobile-oriented world, having a website that is not optimized for mobile devices can be a significant setback.
+In today’s mobile-oriented world, having a website not optimized for mobile devices can be a significant setback.
 A large portion of your audience may access your website through smartphones and tablets, so ensuring mobile responsiveness is vital.

 Underestimating content creation